Only show these results:

 OAuth 2.0 is a modern, open standard for more secure authentication that doesn’t require sharing your credentials with third parties.
 It supports Single Sign On (SSO), Multi-Factor Authentication (MFA), granular scopes for access to end user data, and many other features to keep your data much more secure in comparison to password-based authentication, which provides none of these features.

-To identify affected accounts, use the [GET /a/{client_id}/accounts](/docs/api/v2/#get-/a/-client_id-/accounts) endpoint and filter by provider=eas or provider=ews, along with the authentication_method=password.
-This will return all accounts that are currently authenticated using Basic Authentication.
+To identify affected accounts, use the /a/{client_id}/accounts endpoint and filter by provider=eas or provider=ews, along with the authentication_method=password.
+This will return all accounts that are currently authenticated using Basic authentication.

 You'll need to re-authenticate all accounts that are returned.
-With the account email, you can start setting up Hosted Authentication by including the login_hint.
-If you'd prefer to use Native Authentication, you can set this up instead.
+With the account email, you can start setting up Hosted auth by including the login_hint.
+If you'd prefer to use Native auth, you can set this up instead.

 An example Python script on how to use this API to iterate through all accounts and detect the accounts that need to be migrated is below: